Robbie Grossman Preview, Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.60 team ERA ranks 29th among all MLB pitching staffs.
+- The Athletics have a 5.59 team ERA that ranks 29th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.